Taiwanese-American Medical Students Cultural Exchange Summer Camp, Summer 2020

 For 2020, we plan to bring a team of 14-16 health-field students from the U.S. to join some 50 Taiwanese students at Mackay Medical College, which is in the small city of Sanzhi, about an hour drive from Taipei.

 From formal presentations to casual mealtime conversations, we encourage as much of the camp to be held in English.
 That is one reason we call the American students “teaching assistants,” or TAs.
 Typically, 2 TAs co-lead a group of 6-8 Taiwanese students.
 The camp program consists of presentations from faculty and students, both American and Taiwanese, on various topics relating to the goals of the camp (see previous camp programs here).
 The camp program also includes small group discussions to build up communication and critical thinking skills.
-Creative group activities as well as sharing meals and dorm rooms enhance learning experiences and further strengthen the cross-cultural relationships.
+Creative group activities as well as sharing meals and dorm rooms enhance learning experiences and further strengthen cross-cultural relationships.
 Extra activities during the camp include faith-based programming such as worship nights and testimony sharing, sports events, and field trips around northern Taiwan.
 We have seen that after the end of the camp, our friendships continue to grow and flourish over the years.

 The MSCE Summer Camp is associated with Luke Christian Medical Missions in the San Francisco Bay Area and MacKay Medical College in Taipei, Taiwan.
-For 2019, the location is Mackay Medical College and the planned dates for the camp are now set for Thursday, July 2, to Thursday, July 9.
+For 2020, the location is Mackay Medical College and the planned dates for the camp are now set for Thursday, July 2, to Thursday, July 9.
 This is a week later than originally posted due to the week delay of the semester in Taiwan during the coronavirus outbreak.
 Following the camp, we have an optional service learning trip.
 This year’s location is Heng-chhun, southern Taiwan.
 Dates have been confirmed for Friday, July 10 to Thursday, July 16.